redis-developer/redis-developer.github.io/docs/create/portainer/index-portainer.md

-# Redis, Redis, Redis, and Portainer
+---
+id: index-portainer
+title: Getting Started with Portainer and Redis
+sidebar_label: Redis using Portainer
+slug: /create/portainer
+---

-> Redis is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.
+Redis is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.
 Redis supports different kinds of abstract data structures, such as strings, lists, maps, sets, sorted sets, HyperLogLogs, bitmaps, streams, and spatial indices. [~Wikipedia](https://en.wikipedia.org/wiki/Redis)

 You can’t travel far in the modern software world without finding that you need an in-memory data store.
 Today, the answer to “Which data store?” is often Redis.
 Also today, the answer to “How to Redis?” can be Portainer.

 In this blog we'll take you through using Portainer to turn up Redis in three common scenarios.

-## Scenario 1: Kubernetes
+### Scenario 1: Kubernetes

 Many organizations are either already using Kubernetes in some capacity or they are on a journey to adopt it, so let’s start there.